San Blas Islands

 8 day itinerary

 A paradise of coral reefs, sunken shipwrecks and thatched beach huts, the San Blas archipelago is made up of the remote outer islands and the busier community islands.
-With 360 islands, best explored by boat, it is a true Robinson Crusoe-style escape of powder-sand beaches, coral reefs and simple living.
+With 360 islands, best explored by boat, it is a true Robinson Crusoe-style escape of powder-sand beaches and simple living.